tahahaque-dev/tahahaque-dev.github.io/_portfolio/portfolio-2.md

 What I learned
 ======
-I learned about crucial functions with electricity involving DERs, and Transmissions!
+I learned about crucial functions with electricity procedures such as DERs (or Distributed Energy Resources), and Transmissions!

 Impact
 ======